 Portlanders Kevin Jones and Lesli Mones founded the August Wilson Red Door Project in 2011 to champion racial equality and increase local access to the arts.
 Paying homage to late Pulitzer Prize-winner August Wilson, the organization’s name is directly inspired by the playwright’s works.
 The red door symbol is present in several of Wilson’s plays including Gem of the Ocean, the first in a series of 10 plays about the African American experience.
 Wilson used the red door to represent protection, encouragement and growth.
 Similarly, the Red Door Project adopts a hands-on approach in empowering all community members through education and artistic creation.

 When not directing plays or hosting talkbacks, creative director Jones and his team also lead innovative equity workshops.
-These workshops help businesses to diversify their work forces.
+These workshops helped businesses to diversify their work forces.
 At the heart of every initiative is the mission to cultivate an inclusive sense of community, regardless of color.